aussiehash/Bitcoin-for-SBC/README.md

 		* Text font for Command Line such that QR codes are displayed properly
 		* ?
 Airgapped offline fresh install  - write raspbian ISO, transfer and install armory offline bundle.
 No `apt-get update` or `upgrade` or `install`
 		* ? plug-up security key udev rule
+                * Testing on Pi Zero, if I can get my hands on one

 # Future direction
 	* It may be possible to create a fully offline, never connected script, similar to the Armory offline bundle